Safety is the essential precondition for successful rail business in Europe.

 In order to support design and implementation of strategies to continually improve safety culture, the Agency has developed the European railway safety culture model.
 It is a conceptual and evaluation framework, which allows the user to assess safety culture and identify areas for improvement.

-The model is made up with three components: cultural enablers, behaviour patterns and railway safety fundamentals.
+The model is made up with three building blocks: cultural enablers, behaviour patterns and railway safety fundamentals.

 * The European railway safety culture model has been elaborated with the support of an ad-hoc task force created under the aegis of the Agency’s Human and Organisational Factors Network.
 It has also benefited from the expertise of the Institute for an industrial safety culture.
 Graphic design: Baptiste Prat.